 It wasn’t until we read and understood this principle from this book, Becoming a Millionaire God’s Way: Getting Money to You, Not from You where we began to see true changes in our finances.

 Although we were faithful tithers, we really didn’t understand or apply the principles of giving and receiving.
-Since doing so, we became bigger givers than we were then, because God had definitely multiplied our investments.
+Since doing so, we became bigger givers than we were then, and God had definitely multiplied our investments.

 We live on less money now, but we’re able to tithe, give, invest, pay our bills and see God’s blessings!